 Dane County Parks manages 319 acres at the Pheasant Branch Conservancy, which was formerly known as Bellefontaine Conservancy.
 This site has a diverse topography and provides a panoramic view of the Capitol building, downtown Madison skyline and Lake Mendota.
 Native Americans chose the high point vistas as a location for burial grounds.
 Below the hill to the south visitors can find the Pheasant Branch Creek wetlands and several predominant springs which provide fresh water for Lake Mendota.
 The lands above the hill to the north are being restored to prairie and wetland habitat and will offer additional recreational opportunities.

-Hiking, bird watching and interpretative signage are enjoyed at the Conservancy.
+Hiking, bird watching, and interpretative signage are enjoyed at the Conservancy.
+View additional information about Dogs at Pheasant Branch Conservancy.
 In 2019, Dane County purchased a 159-acre property (former Acker Farm) as an addition to Pheasant Branch Conservancy.
 View planning and restoration projects related to this property.

 This park is supported in part by the Friends of Pheasant Branch Conservancy.

 This property is part of the "Parisi in the Park" video series.